dwhieb/utilities/checklists/accessibility.md

 ### Focus Management

-- [ ] User should be able to see which element is focused
+- [ ] User should be able to see which element is focused.
+If it's interactive, it should have a focus style.
+Use the `:focus` and `:active` selectors.

+- [ ] Resting, focused, and active styles should all be distinguished.

 - [ ] Focusing on an element should not trigger any major changes